 Head over to your Windows Settings, then open the Apps section.
 From there, you can choose which programs are allowed to run in the background and which ones aren’t necessary.
 Disabling background activity for non-essential apps helps prevent unnecessary power use.

 Additionally, consider turning on Battery Saver mode.
-This feature lowers power consumption by reducing system performance and limiting background activity, giving you more time between charges, especially useful when you’re on the go.
+This feature reduces power consumption by lowering system performance and limiting background activity, allowing you to get more time between charges, especially when you’re on the go.